masak/lambda-calculus/README.md

 # The untyped lambda calculus

-I'm implementing the untyped lambda calculus, as described by Church, because I want to gain a better understanding of its mechanisms.
+We're implementing the untyped lambda calculus, as described by Church, because we want to gain a better understanding of its mechanisms.

 ## TODO